-Figure 4.3.4.4: The hit occupancy per strip for 60 μ m strips in Layer 1 for 400nA of beam intensity and integration over a three pulse window.
-This is the relevant integration time for simple track finding algorithms with 2ns timing resolution.
+Figure 4.3.4.4: The hit occupancy per strip for 60 μm strips in Layer 1 for 7.5 ns of beam at 400nA intensity.

 4.3.5 Sensor Modules and Mechanical Support

 Each of the ten planes that measures a single view is split into two modules to accommodate the horizontal dead zone that cuts the entire tracker in half.
 These modules are the fundamental mechanical units of the detector: the components of a module are permanently bonded together during assembly.
 Each consists of a number of silicon sensors and their hybrid circuit boards glued to a composite support structure.